-• U.S. Climate Resilience Toolkit - US Global Change Research Program contains a 5-step framework to discover and document climate hazards, then develop workable solutions to lower climate-related risks, case studies to see how people are building resilience for their businesses and in their communities; a catalog of more than 200 digital tools can help you take steps to build resilience, from engaging a community to developing a climate action plan; and, the CRT includes additional resources to reach experts, reports, trainings, and information on the impacts of climate change to specific topics of interest.
+- Coastal Hazard Resources the Department of Agriculture, Conservation and Forestry Contains information and mapping tools for Maine's Highest Annual Tide, Sea Level Rise / Storm Surge, Marsh Migration, Potential Hurricane Inundation, and Maine FEMA Floodplain Maps. - Flood Map Service Federal Emergency Management Agency - U.S. Climate Resilience Toolkit US Global Change Research Program contains a 5-step framework to discover and document climate hazards, then develop workable solutions to lower climate-related risks, case studies showing how people are building resilience for their businesses and in their communities; a catalog of more than 200 digital tools can help you take steps to build resilience, from engaging a community to developing a climate action plan; and, the CRT includes additional information on the impacts of climate change to specific topics of interest.